50 Words for Snow: Critical and commercial reception

 On 14 November 2011, NPR played the album in its entirety for the first time.
 In her accompanying review of the album, NPR music critic Ann Powers writes: "Each song on Snow grows as if from magic beans from the lush ground of the singer-songwriter's keyboard parts.
 The music is immersive but spacious, jazz-tinged and lushly electronic – the 53-year-old Bush, a prime inspiration for tech-savvy young auteurs ranging from St. Vincent to hip-hop's Big Boi, pioneered the use of digital samplers in the 1980s and is still an avid aural manipulator.
 This time around, drummer Steve Gadd is her most important interlocutor – the veteran studio player's gentle but firm touch draws the frame around each of her expanding landscapes.
 But Bush won't be restricted.
 Like [Joni] Mitchell on Don Juan's Restless Daughter[sic], she takes her time and lets her characters lead."
-Powers chose 50 words for the new album, describing it as "Powdery fantasia.
-Contemplative.
-Winter matins.
-Playful.
-Opium reverie.
-Grounded.
-Ghost story.
-Sensual.
-Artistic recalibration.
-Unhurried.
-Drummer's holiday.
-Quiet.
-Ode to the white keys.
-Imaginative.
-Exploration of the lower register.
-Floating.
-Mother-son duet.
-Solitary.
-Snowed-in erotica.
-Collaborative.
-Joni Mitchell answer record.
-Inimitable.
-Supernatural space odyssey.
-What we'd expect from Kate Bush."
 The Guardian's Alexis Petridis notes that "For all the subtle beauty of the orchestrations, there's an organic, live feel, the sense of musicians huddled together in a room, not something that's happened on a Bush album before."

 Will Hermes in Rolling Stone writes: "[50 Words for Snow is] an LP that finds a universe of emotions in its wintery theme – a sort of virtual snowglobe ... the music ... is full of plush, drifty ambience.
 The vocals sound nothing like the fierce cyberbabe on her 1982 LP The Dreaming, or the strange angels on Hounds of Love, but they are no less sublime ... she sounds utterly at home defining her own world.
 It's an amazing place."
-Everything Entertainment Central's Tim David Harvey says: "The album begins with the beautiful fall of a song called 'Snowflake', before getting operatic, strange and even more sublime with 'Lake Tahoe' which is as deep and decedent as the place itself, it's that kind of picturesque music," and goes on to call the album "unique, concise, cohesive classic."
+Everything Entertainment Central's Tim David Harvey says: "The album begins with the beautiful fall of a song called 'Snowflake', before getting operatic, strange and even more sublime with 'Lake Tahoe' which is as deep and decedent as the place itself, it's that kind of picturesque music," and goes on to call the album "unique, concise, cohesive classic".